pivotal/docs-tap/getting-started.md

     * The life cycle of service instances is determined by service operators.
     * The life cycle of service bindings is implicitly tied to lifecycle of workloads.
 1. Resource claims and resource claim policies are the mechanism to enable cross-namespace binding.
-1. [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service) are the contract allowing credentials and connectivity information to flow from the service instance, to the resource claim, to the service binding and ultimately to the application workload.
+1. [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service) is the contract allowing credentials and connectivity information to flow from the service instance, to the resource claim, to the service binding, and ultimately to the application workload.
 1. Exclusivity of resource claims:
     * Resource claims are considered to be mutually exclusive, meaning that service instances can be claimed by at most one resource claim.